 Debt funds are not risk-free like fixed deposits and neither are they extremely risky like the investments in equity markets.

-In the long-term, debt funds turn out to be very tax efficient.
+In the long-term, debt funds turn out to be very efficient to save tax.
 Also, TDS is not applicable to debt funds.

 Having a better understanding of debt funds is really important whereas debt funds have added excellent value for investors over the past 20 years.

 When you are just starting out, it is easy to get confused between different kinds of mutual funds.
 All of them might seem similar at first.
 There are many types of mutual funds in the market today.
-However, most of the funds fall under two broad categories: debt funds and equity funds.
+However, most of the funds fall under three broad categories: debt funds, hybrid fund, equity funds

-Debt funds have predictable returns, whereas, the return on equity funds is vastly depende
+Debt funds have largely predictable returns, whereas, the return on equity funds vastly depends.

-Fixed deposits are the most popular form of investments among many investors.
-That is understandable because they are safe, predictable and completely take the guesswork out of the equation.
+Fixed deposits are the most popular form of investment among many investors.
+That is understandable because they are safe, predictable, and completely take the guesswork out of the equation.

 Some of the main differences between debt mutual funds and fixed deposits are as follows:

-There are different types of debt mutual funds available in the market today.
+There are different type of debt funds available in the market today.
 There are plenty of options for investors with varied preferences.
-Some of the most popular types of debt funds are discussed here.
+Some of the most popular type of debt funds are discussed here.

 The fund manager of dynamic bond funds keeps changing the fund’s composition according to fluctuating interest rates.
-These are ideal for investors with moderate risk appetite and time horizon of 3-5 years.
+These are ideal for investors with amoderate risk appetite and time horizon of 3-5 years.